 - Special Education Expert: A special education expert may be included in the team for those schools with a high enrollment of students with IEP’s.

 ARS is a not-for-profit 501(c)(3) organization that undertakes fundraising and receives membership dues to support a diverse set of important activities for Recovery High Schools across the U.S.

 Fees for accreditation are determined on a case-by-case basis in recognition that recovery schools are in various stages of development and maturity.
 Established schools are asked to financially support the costs of preparing and deploying the Accreditation Site Visit Team.
-The costs for team recruitment and training and for research activities that support the accreditation process are supported by ARS partners, members and donors.

 What are the responsibilities of ARS and the Recovery High School?